KaiHe-better/Crab/README.md

 # Data and code for "Crab: A Novel Configurable Role-Playing LLM with Assessing Benchmark"

 ## Model
-Our pretrained LLMs can be downloaded from https://huggingface.co/HeAAAAA/Crab/tree/main/Crab/model
+Our fine-tuned two LLMs and four datasets can be downloaded (eaiser usage) from [Crab at Huggingface](https://huggingface.co/HeAAAAA/Crab)

 ## Data
 ### Training data for Crab